munrhalls/Oxus-Flashcards/README.md

 - I learned that already in my first job but...
 - This app taught me a lot of painful lessons that doing a lot of skipping on these paper-solutions, isn't a good idea.
 - It doesn't save time, it quickly comes back to waste a ton more time than it'd take to solve it on paper first.
-- every paper-solution takes time but it saves the need for 10-50 required code-solutions later on
+- Every paper-solution takes time but it saves the need for 10-50 required code-solutions later on
+- That's just my current hipothesis, anyway
+- I think: going full pragmatic (just do x asap) where it's applicable is okay... but whenever ANYTHING looks risky/potential rabbit hole involved, I'd better solve it on paper first